jacobemcken/jacobemcken.github.io/_posts/2024-05-24-optimize-images-for-jekyll-using-tinypng.md

 that I found in my (slightly adapted) Jekyll theme.

-The above `featured_image.html` is only guaranteed to work in the context of a post, but I decided to leave it as an include to reduce the amount of code in `post.html`:
+The above `featured_image.html` is only guaranteed to work in the context of a post, but I decided to leave it as an "include" to reduce the amount of code in `post.html`:

 `_layouts/post.html`:
 ```liquid {% raw %}